openshift-metal3/dev-scripts/README.md

 - CentOS 7
 - ideally on a bare metal host
 - run as user 'stack' with passwordless sudo access
+  - qemu needs access to this users home directory:
+    - `$ chmod 755 ~stack`

 # Instructions